A Short Story by Jim Nelson!

 Never having worked at those depths before, I wasn’t sure how long it would take to get to reach bottom, but it had taken over an hour to get to 1000 m for the wet test, so using simple math I worked out that it would take around three hours to get to

-At about 100 m the current was no longer an issue, so I instructed the bridge to move back over the dive site.
+At a depth of about 100 m the current was no longer an issue, so I instructed the bridge to move back over the dive site.

 Everyone reacted to my simple trick as if it was magic.

 I wondered how long it would’ve taken them to work something out if I hadn’t been there.
 The current was constant, so the normal procedure ‘waiting on tide’ would not have worked, they would never have dived and the expedition would have been a total failure.

 There was another trick to allow launching in marginal weather conditions which I used later in the cruise.

 By putting the boat broadside to the wind, a lee (flat water) is created on the inward (the launching) side of the vessel, allowing deployment without getting the vehicle bashed off the side of the vessel, by the sea.

 I hung around while the ROV descended, but at 3000 m the cameras tripped out, so it had to be brought back for repair.

 There was no point in going back to bed, so I had breakfast and went to work.